backstage/backstage/.changeset/tricky-starfishes-cheer.md

 '@backstage/backend-common': patch
 ---

-Add support for watching configuration through a new `ObservableConfig` type that is now returned by `loadBackendConfig`.
+Add support for watching configuration by implementing the `subscribe` method in the configuration returned by `loadBackendConfig`.